lynleyaldridge/webpage/content/post/2021-01-10-experimenting-with-sql/index.en.markdown

 # Next steps

 There are a lot of things I'd like to explore further in my SQL learning journey.
 How would I use the data in the sales table to calculate the percentage of worldwide sales represented by UK and US sales respectively, for each album?
-Can I pivot this data easily, to create a column for US chart position/sales and a column for UK chart position/sales?
+Can I pivot this data easily, to create a table with a column for US chart position/sales and a column for UK chart position/sales?
 How do I export this data in a way that makes it easy to generate nice tables and graphs in R Markdown?

-But let these be questions for a future post.
+Let these, however, be questions for a future post.

 # Finally, remember to disconnect